blueberrypineapple/data-wolf.github.io/about_data_wolf.md

         print(f.text)
 ```

 2. Call this function by typing flashcard(1) in the shell as shown below.
-For single digit cards do not use 0.
+For single digit cards do not use 0, just 1-9.

-ie. 1 NOT 01 so flashcard(1)

 ```python
 flashcard(1)